Particular/docs.particular.net/samples/servicecontrol/azure-monitor-events/sample.md

 snippet: AppInsightsSdkSetup

-Now you can leverage Azure Application Insights abilities to send alerts...
+Now it is possible to leverage Azure Application Insights features to send alerts...

 ## Notes on other transports